hargoniX/bachelor/thesis/thesis.typ

 // Inspired by: https://grosser.science/howtos/paper-writing
 // Introduction.
 In one sentence, what’s the topic?
 As computer systems are becoming increasingly omnipresent and complex both the negative impact of bugs as well as the likelihood of them occurring are increasing.
-Because of this, catching bugs with potentially catastrophic effects before they happen is becoming more and more important.
+Because of this, catching bugs with potentially catastrophic effects, such as crashing or overtaking systems, before they happen is becoming more and more important.
 These bugs mainly occur in one of two fashions:
 1. Processing of data, for example in algorithm or data structure implementations
 2. Acquisition of data, usually when the computer system interacts with the outside world in some way or form This thesis is mostly concerned with the latter kind.